 Steven Jonas joined the Young Professionals Steering Committee in 2013.
 In addition to his work at Energy Trust of Oregon, a nonprofit that has helped Oregonians save over $1 billion on their energy bills since 2002, he is an organizer for the Portland chapter of Quantified Self, an international collaboration of users and makers of self-tracking tools.
 He has given talks on his forays into self-experimentation in Portland, Seattle, San Francisco and Amsterdam.
 Steven became interested in international affairs as a result of memorizing country facts as a part of an experiment on optimizing memory retention and recall.
 Before moving to Portland in 2006, Steven was involved in filmmaking, living in New York City and Los Angeles.
 He interned in the creative department at the Donners’ Company, makers of the X-Men movies, and was nominated for an Emmy for his work as an editor at Major League Baseball.
 He holds a BA in English and is from Cottonwood, a small town in northern California.

 Jason Little has been a member of the World Affairs Council of Oregon, Young Professionals Steering Committee since 2011.
 Previous to joining the Steering Committee he was a Council intern and volunteer.
 Prior to working for Congressman Earl Blumenauer, Jason worked for the Portland Business Alliance, Portland’s regional chamber of commerce, where he coordinated membership development and engagement strategies.
 A graduate of Wilson High School, Jason is a native Portlander.
 He attended Linfield College, obtaining a B.A. in business marketing.

 Michael was born in Portland, raised in Southern Italy around the city of Lecce, and moved back to Oregon in ’97 to complete his higher education studies in International Business and Marketing.
-He spent most of his professional career at Intel, approximately 7 years, and in recent times he transitioned from being a localization Project Manager to a Solution Quality Analyst, focusing on some of the more technical aspects of the software development process.
+He spent most of his professional career at Intel, approximately 10 years, and in recent times he transitioned from being a localization Project Manager to an Agile Developer, focusing on some of the more technical aspects of the software development process.
 In his spare time Michael enjoys reading philosophy, sailing and helping the WAC's YP steering committee.